yilmaznaslan/yilmaznaslan/notes/software-development/backend/apiDesign.md

-# What is an API( Application Programming Interfaces)
+# What is an API (Application Programming Interfaces)

-APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+API's are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.

 In the context of APIs, the word Application refers to any software with a distinct function.
 Interface can be thought